 Le Paradou is a project created by Alexandre and Frédéric Chaudière whose family produce some of the most respected wines […]Keep Reading

 The Paradou vineyards are at higher elevations and planted on poor clay-limestone or sandy soils.
 This guarantees the freshest and most drinkable wines possible.
-The varietal range is comprised of Viognier, Cinsault (both Rosé & Rouge) and Grenache Noir.
-They feel that these are the signature varieties grown in the rugged region between the Rhône Valley and the Côte d’Azur.
+The varietal range is comprised of a Rolle, a Viognier, two Cinsaults (Rosé & Rouge), and Grenache Noir.
+They feel that these are the signature varieties that best showcase the rugged region between the Rhône Valley and the Côte d’Azur.
 They prefer sites that are sheltered and avoid vineyards that face fully south.
 Winemaking is simple, uncomplicated, and conducted in stainless steel tanks or concrete vats to preserve these wines’ aromatic charms and crunchy fruit flavors.
 If you’ve ever had the pleasure to travel to Provence in summer, sit outside at a patio restaurant and enjoy the local food and wine, then you know exactly what Fred and Alex aim to achieve with Le Paradou.Close